WFRCAnalytics/MAP-Housing-ATO-Calculator/README.md

 data\remm_base_year_2019_20220401.gdb
 data\UtahRoadsNetworkAnalysis_gdb

-The web application itself can be found in this repository: https://github.com/WFRCAnalytics/Housing-ATO-Calculator-Map/
+The web application itself can be found in the `_site` folder.